owncloud/docs/docs/checking-broken-links.md

 ### htmltest by Will Pimblett

-This is an extremely fast and very comfortable link checker written in go.
+This is an extremely fast and very comfortable / configurable link checker written in go.

 A description of ``htmltest`` can be found [here](https://github.com/wjdp/htmltest).
 Follow [this](https://dart.dev/get-dart) procedure, to install ``dart`` and